5.4 Young people's participation in policy-making

 Formal Mechanisms of Consultation

-French public authorities have had a long-standing concern over young people’s participation in drawing up public policies.
-However, that approach is most often followed at local level within local councils: participation is more effective and active in local democratic bodies (municipalities) than in national bodies, where it occurs on a more one-off basis.
+However, French public authorities have had a long-standing concern over young people’s participation in drawing up public policies.
+That approach is most often followed at local level within local councils: participation is more effective and active in local democratic bodies (municipalities) than in national bodies, where it occurs on a more one-off basis.
 Since the 1970s, local authorities have worked at promoting young people’s participation in local democracy.
+They have a measure of freedom in the setting up of youth representative bodies, which has led to considerable diversity in such councils’ design, frequency of meetings and implementation.

 Young people are consulted on a wide variety of themes, not only those that concern them directly.
 In the case of local councils (regional and municipal alike), consultations may have bearing on local life, in such topics as participatory lycée budgeting, mobility, the environment and access to culture.